Event-based Shape from Polarization: Experiments

 \paragraph{Evaluation Metrics}We use $4$ metrics to quantify the predicted surface normals, namely \textit{Mean Angular Error} (MAE), \textit{$\%$ Angular Error under $11.25 ^\circ$} (\aeone), \textit{$\%$ Angular Error under $22.5 ^\circ$} (\aetwo) and \textit{$\%$ Angular Error under $30 ^\circ$} (\aethree).
 The first is a widely used metric for computing the angular error of the predicted surface normal (lower is better) \cite{Ba20ECCV, Lei22CVPR}, while the last three, which we also refer to as angular accuracy, measure the percentage of pixels under $11.25 ^\circ$, $22.5 ^\circ$ and $30 ^\circ$ of angular error (higher is better).
 We introduce another metric called \textit{fill-rate} to compare events and images.
 The fill-rate measures the percentage of pixels that are triggered by SfP, i.e., by the polarizing filter's rotation.
 For image-based approaches, this always equals to $1$, since images capture intensity for every pixel.
 However, for events this becomes an important parameter, since the number of triggered pixels depends on the contrast sensitivity of the camera as explained in \Sec \ref{sec:psfp:noise}.

 \paragraph{Baselines} We evaluate the proposed methods against frame-based SfP solutions.
 As we propose to tackle the problem both in a model-based and a data-driven manner, we include state-of-the-art methods from both categories as baselines in our evaluation.
 Smith \etal \cite{Smith19PAMI} and Mahmoud \etal \cite{Mahmoud12ICIP} recover the surface normal using physics-based SfP methods\footnote{https://github.com/waps101/depth-from-polarisation}, whereas Ba \etal \cite{Ba20ECCV} uses a learning-based SfP method.
-Note, while Lei \etal \cite{Lei22CVPR} improved upon the works of Ba \etal, by introducing view-encoding as an input to the network to generalize better to natural scenes, the goal of this paper is to show the performance of our learning-based framework on object-level scenes used in Ba\etal.
+We re-implemented the last approach and retrained it on our datasets using only the images as input.
+Note, while Lei \etal \cite{Lei22CVPR} improved upon the works of Ba \etal, by introducing view-encoding as an input to the network to generalize better to natural scenes, the goal of this paper is to show the performance of our learning-based framework on object-level scenes used in Ba \etal.
 We therefore, do not compare our approach against Lei \etal.
-We re-implemented the last approach and retrained it on our datasets.

 The event-based SfP solution proposed in \cite{Gruev22SPIE} is not commercially available and requires specific manufacturing in order to be replicated.
 Moreover, this sensor requires relative motion between the scene and the camera and would not result in any surface normal estimation in our experiments.
 We, therefore, do not include comparison to this method in our experiments.
 In the following sections, we will first evaluate our methods in a simulated setting where precise ground truth allows for an accurate evaluation, and then proceed by studying their performance on the real world dataset we collected.